flynn/flynn/website/source/docs/development.html.md

 source /vagrant/script/development-aliases
 ```

-Once tup runs successfully, you will have a number of built Go binaries and Docker images which
-can be used to run Flynn.

 ## Running Flynn

-Once you have built all the Flynn components, you can boot a single node Flynn cluster by running
+Once you’ve built all of the Flynn components, you can boot a single node Flynn cluster by running
 the following script:

 ```